battlesnake/dragons-of-mugloar/README.md

 To train the artificial intelligence using the previously-collected data:

 	# This uses a dumb linear model and manually-weighted costfunction
+	# This also uses insane amounts of RAM.
+I run it on a 64GB cloud server.
 	./muglearn -i training.dat -o feature_score.dat